 What do digital nomads do?

 You’re probably wondering how they all make their money.
 That’s what everyone wants to know.
 How do you do it?
 And, of course, the answer is different for everyone.
+Many are writers; the internet is filled with content that people were paid to write.
+Blog posts, sales pages, product descriptions, emails, and news articles are all commonly paid content.

 There are also a lot of creative professionals among the ranks of the digital nomads.
 Photographers, videographers, editors, illustrators, and designers all can complete their work from just about anywhere.
-In the case of a professional photographer, a location independent lifestyle actually makes it much easier to pursue your craft.
-After all, you can’t develop a world class photo portfolio staying in one place your whole life.
+In the case of a professional photographer, a location-independent lifestyle actually makes it much easier to pursue your craft.
+After all, you can’t develop a world-class photo portfolio staying in one place your whole life.

 The skill set that most often leads to the life of a digital nomad, though, is programming.
 After all, programmers already know the ins and outs of the internet.
 Their job is entirely online and usually for clients all across the world.
 Programmers, web designers, software developers, and app developers also hold some of the most prized skills on the internet and can earn more than a decent living online.